divkit/divkit/json-builder/python/README.md

 the class is declaring at import time, and have the format `{module_name}.{class_name}`.

-The following example, which I am sure will not occur in the wild, shows a warning if suddenly the names of the classes, and hence the templates, conflict.
+The following example, sure will not occur in the wild, shows a warning if suddenly the names of the classes, and hence the templates, conflict.

 ```python
 import pydivkit as dk